greenaj/NodeNomad/README.md

 - No installs to run, no PowerShell modules to install, no global symlinks to set, to shenanigans with the Windows Registry.
 No commitments.
 - Have fun.

-If you are using the 32 bit Node distribution on Windows, WTF are you doing with that crap?
+If you are using the 32 bit Node distribution on Windows, what are you doing with that crap?

 ## Setup

 ### Node Extract Directory

 This is the folder you choose to download Node Windows binary distributions.
 These are just .zip files.
 Remember, no installers.
-To find these click the *Other Downloads* link uner the *LTS* or *Current* download buttons on [Node.js](https://nodejs.org/).
+To find these click the *Other Downloads* link under the *LTS* or *Current* download buttons on [Node.js](https://nodejs.org/).
 You can find earlier versions than the current LTS by scrolling down and finding the *Previous Releases* link.

 The folder that you select to download and extract the binary distributions we'll refer to as the *Node Extract* directory.